The Lion, the Witch and the Wardrobe (2005) Part 8: This is Peter’s Battle

 Susan notices Lucy’s face falling at those last words and apologizes.
 “We used to have fun together, didn’t we?” she says.
 “Yes,” says Lucy wistfully before adding with a laugh, “before you got boring.”
 The girls have a splash fight in the stream then they go up the bank to get towels.
 Susan removes one from a clothesline, only to reveal a snarling Maugrim behind it.
 “Please don’t try to run,” he says, “we’re tired.”

 “And we’d prefer to kill you quickly,” adds another wolf (Jim May.)[9]I’m aware this wolf is called Vardan in the credits, but no one says his name in the film proper, so using it feels weird to me.
 The movie is in a bit of a tricky spot here.
 In the book, Peter ends up rushing to his helpless sisters’ rescue and this adaptation doesn’t want to change that.
 Indeed, it has built up Maugrim as an enemy of Peter specifically in a way the book didn’t.
 But in this day and age, the trope of a female character needing a male character to save her life has fallen so out of favor as to be offensive.
 The movie finds a graceful compromise by having Susan need to get past Maugrim to get her magical horn from Father Christmas, which she’s left with her old clothes, and having her hit him with a towel to do so.[10]If you’d like my opinion on the controversy over the Narnia books’ portrayal of gender, here’s the shortest answer I can give.
 While Lewis did go on record as being antifeminist in … Continue reading Back on the hilltop, Peter and Aslan hear the horn.
 “Susan!” cries Peter and runs in the direction of the sound.
 In the book, Aslan had to tell him it was her horn.
 That would have made more sense, but I understand the movie wanting to tighten the pace of a suspenseful action moment.
 (I guess we can assume Peter had a general idea of where his sisters were and knew anything like a warning signal from there meant trouble.)
-Susan and Lucy have climbed into the branches of a tree but the wolves are snapping at the former’s dangling ankles and those aren’t the thickest branches either.
+Susan and Lucy have climbed into the branches of a tree, but the wolves are snapping at the former’s dangling ankles and those aren’t the thickest branches either.
 Peter comes running with his sword, yelling, “Get back!”
 The wolves turn their attention to him.

 “Come on,” says Maugrim, “we’ve already been through this before.
 We both know you haven’t got it in you.”
 Suddenly, Aslan’s clamps down on the non-Maugrim wolf, leveling the playing field for Peter.
 Oreius and some other soldiers from the camp arrive but Aslan tells them to stay their weapons on the grounds that “this is Peter’s battle.”
 With one last taunt (“You may think you’re a king but you’re going to die like a dog!”), Maugrim pounces on Peter, knocking him over.
 The girls scream.
 Suddenly, both Peter and the wolf lie still.
 Susan and Lucy leap down and run over.
 Maugrim is dead with Peter’s sword in his stomach while underneath him, Peter is very much alive.
 The three Pevensies hug, all of them looking somewhat traumatized, much as the book describes at this point.[11]Well, it describes Peter and Susan as crying.
 Lucy isn’t the focus as much in this part of the book.